theatlasroom/tidbits/languages/GO.md

 * [Go spec](https://golang.org/ref/spec)

 ## General
+* Go code is all kept in a workspace
+  - A workspace contains repos
+  - Each repo contains one or more packages
+  - Each package contains one or more .go files
+  - At its root, a workspace contains 3 folders
+    - `src`: go source files
+    - `pkg`: package objects
+    - `bin`: executable commands
+* `go env GOPATH` outputs the current go path
 * Every go program is made up of packages
-  * By convention, the package name is the same as the last element of th eimport path -> math/rand files that being with package rand
+  - By convention, the package name is the same as the last element of the import path -> math/rand files that being with package rand
-  * when importing a package you can only refer to its exported names.
+  - when importing a package you can only refer to its exported names.
 Unexported names are private
 * Programs start running in package `main`
 * everything is pass by value (by default)
 * must explicitly pass by reference ("&")
 * public / private variables are declared by uppercase(first) / lowercase
-  * a name that starts with an uppercase will be exported
+  - a name that starts with an uppercase will be exported
 * go routines - threads
 * channels - communication and synchronisation between threads
 * High level memory safe, garbage collected statically typed
-* no classes or type inheritaance
+* no classes or type inheritance
   - ad hoc type relationships via interfaces
-  - any type that implements all the methods of an interface, automatically implements the interface -
+  - any type that implements all the methods of an interface, automatically implements the interface

+## Tools
+`go build` - build an executable
+`go test` - run tests for a package
+`go run` - run a go program
+`go get` - locate and install a dependency

 ## Syntax
 ### General